When I had an overnight layover at Fukuoka airport and discovered they didn’t allow sleeping in their terminals, I felt a stab at my pocketbook.

 Don’t peek into your neighbors cubicle or under them.
 You’ll be tempted to.
 Don’t do it.
 The partitions aren’t high.

 A noise canceling headphone is provided for your own entertainment purposes and to keep the environment quiet.
+Avoid being loud or noisy or you will be considered rude.
+The Japanese are very good at being quiet and considerate.

 7. Remove your shoes before going inside your cubicle.

-The cafe offers house slippers (although I’d wipe them down first to be safe)
+The cafe offers house slippers to use.

 Media Cafe Popeye, Hakata